-820. COMMISSIONER 820.1 The chief admi inistrative officer of the Association shall be the COMMISSIONER.
+820. COMMISSIONER 820.1 The chief administrative officer of the Association shall be the COMMISSIONER.
 820.2 SELECTION - The Commissioner of the Association shall be selected by the Board of Directors from a list of qualified candidates.
 820.3 QUALIFICATIONS - The Commissioner of the Association shall be a person who has demonstrated responsibility in the field of secondary education including administration and the development, promotion and planning of activities.
-820.4 FICE - The term of office of the Commissioner shall not exceed five years on one nis shall not prevent reappointment.
+820.4 TERM OF OFFICE - The term of office of the Commissioner shall not exceed five years on one contract, but this shall not prevent reappointment.
 820.5 SALARY - The salary of the Commissioner shall be fixed at the time of appointment.
-820.6 SECRETARY-TREASURER - The Commissioner shall be the Secretary-Treasurer of the Association.
-820.61 Cer Commissioner shall arrange for an annual audit of the books of the Association by a tified Public Accountant.
-This audit shall be financed as a regular item of expense in the ual budget.
-820.7 CHIEF ADMINISTRATIVE OFFICER - The Commissioner shall be the chief administrative officer and shall take the initiative in enforcing the regulations and policies of the Association and in promoting its aims and objectives.
-820.71 The Commissioner shall: Commissioner shall: (a) Decide all questions of eligibility and interpretations of rules and impose and enforce penalties; (b) Prepare forms for use by the schools, distribute reports and bulletins and arrange and conduct tournaments, contests and other activities; (C) Collect and account for all funds of the Association and render proper reports; (d) Provide for the selection of officials for specific activities and contests in cases where participating schools cannot agree and where specific provision is made for the selection of officials in the Bylaws of the Association.
-820.8 The Associate Commissioner or other employee designated by the Commissioner or Board or Directors may be empowered to assume the duties and authority of the Commissioner in his/her/their absence.
+820.6 SECRETARY-TREASURER - The Commissioner shall be the Secretary-Treasurer Association.
+820.61 The Commissioner shall arrange for an annual audit of the books of the Association by a Certified Public Accountant.
+This audit shall be financed as a regular item of expense in the annual budget.
+820.7 and shall CHIEF ADMINISTRATIVE OFFICER - The Commissioner shall be the chief administrative offi and shall take the initiative in enforcing the regulations and policies of the Association and promoting its aims and objectives.
+820.71 The Commissioner shall: (a) Decide all questions of eligibility and interpretations of rules and impose and enforce penalties;

+(d) Provide for the selection of officials for specific activities and contests in cases where participating schools cannot agree and where specific provision is made for the selection of officials in the Bylaws of the Association.